 Skip advert

 Advertisement - Article continues below

 Given that it shares its 19-inch front and 20-inch rear tyre sizes with the M4, tyre bills won’t be small either.
-A pair of rear Michelin Pilot Sport 4 S’s will set you back around £600, and if you’re driving the M2 as intended, don’t be surprised if you wear through them earlier than expected.
+A pair of rear Michelin Pilot Sport 4 S’s will set you back over £600, and if you’re driving the M2 as intended, don’t be surprised if you wear through them earlier than expected.

+Skip advert